nzlosh/err-stackstorm/README.md

 Option | Description
 --- | ---
 `url` | Errbot's authentication web server end point.
-Used for the out-of-bands authentication web page.
+Used for the client-side authentication web page.

-## Errbot native access control
+## Errbot ACLs
 Errbot comes with native Access Control List support.
-It can be configured to constrain command execution by `command`, `channel` and `user`.
+It can be configured to constrain command execution by grouping `command`, `channel` and `user`.
 Glob patterns can be used in each field to provide flexibility in ACL definitions.

 As an example,  a StackStorm instance has an automatic package upgrade workflow.
-It's progress can be viewed by executing the action alias: `apu stats <role>`, which is defined as shown below.
+Its progress can be viewed by executing the action alias: `apu stats <role>`, which is defined as shown below.

 ```
 | action_ref    | st2dm_apu.apu_status                                         |
 | formats       | [                                                            |